YunchuZhang/Image-based-Object-Detection-System-for-Self-driving-Cars-Application/README.md

 Python,Mxnet 1.0, cuda8.0, tensorboardX,cudnn,opencv,GPU:nvidia 1070T

 # Yolo-v1
+# Algorithm & Model Structure
+Transform detection and classification problems in a regression problem

 Data and Model
 https://drive.google.com/drive/u/0/folders/0BwXw1vJFiBDaZ1IwNjlEd0RZMFU

 For asking training Dataset and testing Dataset, you could send me email.
+In original dataset:

+10k images, 593 images do not have bbox,53910 bbox totally
+vehicle : 0.84; Pedestrian : 0.07; Cyclist : 0.06; Traffic light : 0.03

 To run the code:
 !!!First you need to change the code's path and make it suitable in your Pc